 Proposers can request that an observation be uninterrupted (i.e., not split into smaller segments).
-The maximum duration of an observation is dependent on the target pitch angle, with a range of 25-120 ks.
+The maximum duration depends on the pitch angle and the observing instrument.
+Depending on observing conditions, the maximum allowed dwell time could be as low as 15 ks.
 Proposers who require uninterrupted observations, especially for targets at high ecliptic latitude, are strongly encouraged to contact the CXC Helpdesk.

-4.6 Target of Opportunity Projects: UPDATED Cycle 22
+4.6 Target of Opportunity Projects

 Proposals are also solicited for Pre-Approved Targets of Opportunity (TOOs).
 These are defined to be observations of unanticipated astronomical events, such as a supernova or a gamma-ray burst that must take place to trigger the observation.
 The number of times the Observatory can be used to respond to a TOO is limited by operational considerations with difficulty increasing with rapidity of response.
 The minimum expected response time for a TOO is 24 hours.
-The estimated number of TOOs available to the GO Program in Cycle 23 is shown in Table 6 below.
+The estimated number of TOOs available to the GO Program in Cycle 25 is shown in Table 7 below.